Regular Registration (opens January 5!)

 - Registration opens: Monday, January 5 at 7:00 am

-- Apply by Friday, January 10 to improve your chances of securing a spot in your preferred session, especially if you are applying for more than one child.
-Every effort will be made to enroll siblings in the same session.
+- Apply by Friday, January 9 to improve your chances of securing a spot for 2026.

 - Sign in or create an account (You may have an account from when you inquired – enter your email and click on “Get Started.”
 The system will either prompt you to create a new account or ask you to enter your password.
 If you don’t know your password, click “Forgot Password” and follow the steps from there).